tengkuhafidz/WebSheets-Listing-Page/docs/README.md

-# WebSheets
+# Overview

-This is a Gatsby template for creating listing websites based on Google sheets data.
+WebSheets Listing Page is an open-sourced Gatsby template that generates listing websites based on Google Sheets data.

+## Support & services

+If you find this project helpful in any way, please do support my coffee intake in making this at https://www.buymeacoffee.com/sohafidz.
+Any amount is truly appreciated.

+If you don't want the hassle of going through the docs and/or code, you can get my services to help at https://services.websheets.co

+# Getting Started 🚀

 ## Project Requirements

 1. [Node](https://nodejs.org/en/download/)
 2. [Gatsby CLI](https://www.gatsbyjs.org/tutorial/part-zero/#using-the-gatsby-cli) `npm install -g gatsby-cli`

-## Preparing the Project 🚀
+## Preparing the Project

-### Manage your Google Sheets data
+### Manage your Sheets data

 1. Make a copy of this [google sheets template](https://docs.google.com/spreadsheets/d/1S-S1dzVsPlbYtYTq_jiXCcVYKf75wFlGxB2fKkdVc7w/copy#gid=1818216905)
 2. Change the privacy setting to allow anyone with the link to view